../../_images/vampir_logo.png

 Usage

 Vampir can be run a few different ways depending on a couple of factors.
-If you have a large trace file it would benefit from utilizing VampirServer to process the trace file with the system’s compute power while reverse connected to the Vampir GUI.
+If you have a large trace file it could benefit from utilizing VampirServer to process the trace file with the system’s compute power while connected to the Vampir GUI at the user-site.
 If the trace file is small enough (< ~1 GB), it would do just fine viewing on a login node.

-vampirserver is the backend software component that can run across multiple compute nodes taking advantage of the machine’s memory, this in turn provides an increase in performance for viewing large trace files i.e. >1GB.
+VampirServer is the backend software component that can run across multiple compute nodes taking advantage of the machine’s memory, this in turn provides an increase in performance for viewing large trace files i.e. >1GB.
+Note: VampirServer does not take advantage of GPU acceleration.

-The following sections will cover the 3 different methods for using Vampir on Summit.
-For each method, you will need to enable X11 forwarding when logging in to Summit to allow for launching a GUI from Summit.
-To do so, you can use the ssh option -X as shown below
+The following sections will cover the 3 different methods for using Vampir.
+For each method, you will need to enable X11 forwarding on an OLCF machine to allow a GUI to be launched to a remote screen.
+To do so, you can use the ssh -X (using option ‘-X ‘) as shown below

-Please visit this link if you need more information for logging onto Summit
+Please visit this link if you need more information for different ORNL Systems

 Vampir on a Login Node